A Walking Safari Isn’t About the Animals

 He went on to show us exactly where his ammunition was and how to load the gun – just in case.
 I paid close attention even though my stomach was in knots.

 He continued, “When we walk into a situation, you will listen to my command.
-Walk single file, and stay an arm’s length apart from each other.
+Walk single file and stay an arm’s length apart from each other.
 When we see an animal, we stay at a safe distance and respect the animal’s space.
-Never ever decide to back away from the group, or stop and look and fall behind.”
+Never ever decide to back away from the group or stop and look and fall behind.”

 I’m pretty sure that there was no chance I was going to allow anyone, especially Truman, out of my sight over the next two hours.
-Who in their right mind would think it’s OK to fall behind and be on your own walking in the bush I thought to myself!
+Who in their right mind would think it’s OK to fall behind and be on your own walking in the bush?
+I thought to myself!

 “At all times, keep your voices minimal.
-We don’t want to expose ourselves to danger which we cannot see.
+We don’t want to expose ourselves to danger that we cannot see.
 These animals are in their natural space, so we are the intruders, and we have to respect it and give them their space at all times.”
 And with that, Truman asked if we had any further questions.

-I think I was a little too nervous to even ask a question at that point!
+I think I was a little too nervous even to ask a question at that point!

 The First Few Steps